stacks-network/stacks-core/docs/metrics/stacks-signer.md

 They can differ for signer sets whose weighted threshold is not an integer.
 Exporting both does not change either threshold.

-Signer/companion drift is calculated by subtracting `stacks_signer_state_burn_block_height` or the companion height from an independently collected node burn height.
+Signer-to-node drift is the difference between `stacks_signer_state_burn_block_height` and `stacks_signer_node_burn_block_height`.
+Cross-node drift can compare the latter with an independently collected node burn height.
 Do not label these metrics with signer keys, block hashes, or peer identities; deployment systems can attach a bounded actor identity at scrape time.